ahmad-ibrahim/go-workers/README.md

     )
 ```

-Closing the dispatcher when needed
+Stopping the dispatcher when needed

 ```
-dispatcher.Close()
+dispatcher.Stop()
 ```